Torlus/w3c-payments-pp/README.md

 The advantages of this scheme, besides the fact that it feels more natural, is that the trust environments are already there, as the cardholder only has to trust the issuer, and the same applies to the acceptor and the acquirer.

+#### Dealing with legacy

+We believe that these suggested changes, although they seem important, could be handled more easily with the help of new standards and their implementation at the browser level.

+**TODO**

 ### Asymmetry concerns

 Running an e-commerce business still requires in most cases the subscription of an acceptor contract and a dedicated account for card processing (with the notable exception of PayPal).